 Krakow Itinerary 4 Days

-We stayed for 4 days in Krakow and recommend a few excursions nearby!
+We stayed for 4 days and recommend a few excursions nearby!

 Most travelers use Krakow as a hub to visit Auschwitz or the salt mines of Wieliczka.